ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filtering/index.md

 ## Relation to Quick Filter and External Filter

-Column filters work independently of [Quick Filter](/filter-quick/) and [External Filter](/filter-external/).
-If a quick filter and / or external filter are applied along with a column filter, each filter type is considered and the row will only show if it passes all three types.
+Column Filters work independently of [Quick Filter](/filter-quick/) and [External Filter](/filter-external/).
+If a quick filter and / or external filter are applied along with a Column Filter, each filter type is considered and the row will only show if it passes all three types.

-Column filters are tied to a specific column.
+Column Filters are tied to a specific column.
 Quick Filter and external filter are not tied to any particular column.
-This section of the documentation talks about column filters only.
+This section of the documentation talks about Column Filters only.
 For Quick Filter and external filter, click the links above to learn more.

 ## Next Up